secondl1ght-projects/random-reddit/README.md

 Project is: _in progress_

-This project is in active development as I work to get all the features functional.
+The web app is live but I will continue to make improvements in the future.

 ## Deployment Status